amirch1/scroll-to-top/README.md

 ## API
 The component supports 2 attributes:
 ### scrollOffset:
-The amount of page scroll offset (from the top) in pixels after witch the component is shown
+The amount of page scroll offset (from the top) in pixels after witch the component is shown.
+Default value is 0.
 ### scrollDuration:
-The scroll animation duration (ms)
+The scroll animation duration (ms).
+Default value is 500.

 ## Development server